 Activity #3 – Printable or Digital Task Cards

 The final activity contains a set of 24 task cards.
-Here again students determine which type of resource is needed to locate difference types of information.
+Here again, students determine which type of resource is needed to locate different types of information.

 I like to use task cards to play Scoot.